abhinav25/python_projects/word_search/Description.md

-Word Search in files placed in a folder using JSON.
+Word Search in files placed in a folder using JSON config.